Halep wins record Australian Open classic

 Djokovic, in Federer's half, was untroubled by Albert Ramos Vinolas, going through 6-2 6-3 6-3.
 In his first tournament in six months as he recovers from an elbow injury, the Serb though required a medical timeout in the second set for what may have been a hip issue.

+"Nothing major," he insisted.
+"I haven't played in six months.
+We have to take that in consideration.
+I mean, this didn't happen too many times in my career that I have maybe some tensions in the muscles or whatever, some kind of physical challenges."

+Federer improved to 17-2 against Richard Gasquet in a battle of one-handed backhands, prevailing 6-2 7-5 6-4.

 Tennis was also a winner.
-'Tennys' that is.
+Or 'Tennys' that is.
 Tennys Sandgren is the unlikely last American man standing, overcoming Zverev's countryman Maximilian Marterer 5-7 6-3 7-5 7-6 (7-5).

+But on Saturday, nothing could match the suspense provided by Halep and Davis.